MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/get-started/system-requirements.md

 #### Modern POS

-- Windows 10 (Pro, Enterprise, LTSC, and IOT Enterprise editions) with the latest available updates are supported.
+- Windows 11, 10 (Pro, Enterprise, LTSC, and IOT Enterprise editions) with the latest available updates are supported.

     > [!NOTE]
     > Windows 10 Pro isn't recommended, except as part of a domain, so that Windows updates can be appropriately scheduled.

 - Windows Server 2019 is supported.
 - We don't recommend that you use Modern POS on the same computer as another self-service component (for example, Hardware station or Commerce Scale Unit \[self-hosted\]).
-- The legacy self-service installer also supports Windows Server 2016 and Windows 10 LTSB with the latest available updates.
 - Modern POS for iOS supports iOS version 11 or later.
 - Modern POS for Android supports Android version 6.0 or later.